davidolivefarga/advent-of-code-2022/day8/README.md

 ### Solution

 My first solution was the straight-forward one: for each tree, loop over its row and column to calculate its scenic score and keep track of the heighest one.
 However, if the dimensions of the grid are `m x n`, this solution takes `O(m * n * (m + n))` time and `O(1)` space.
-Cubic time complexity is not good, it works for the given input but it would explode for grids with higher dimensions.
+Cubic time complexity is not good, it works for the given input but it will explode for grids with higher dimensions.

 So I started thinking if there was a way to reuse calculations in order to reduce the time complexity, even if that meant increasing the space complexity...
 Nothing came to mind, so I decided to explore solutions from other people until I found [this solution](https://github.com/lelouch-of-the-code/Advent-Of-Code-22/blob/main/day8/B.py) in [this Reddit thread](https://www.reddit.com/r/adventofcode/comments/zfpnka/comment/izd8iy6/?utm_source=share&utm_medium=web2x&context=3), which claimed to take `O(m * n)` time.
 So, my only job here was to understand that solution and translate it to Javascript, all credit goes to [@lelouch-of-the-code](https://github.com/lelouch-of-the-code).

 The main idea is to create another `m x n` grid to store the scenic score of each tree.
-Then, we will loop over all rows and columns from both possible directions (left/right for a row, up/down for a column) and calculate its viewing distance on that direction.
-Using that viewing distance, we will update the scenic score of that tree.
+Then, we will loop over all rows and columns from both possible directions (left/right for a row, up/down for a column) and calculate the viewing distances on that direction.
+Using each of these viewing distances, we will update the scenic score of that tree.
 Finally, we will calculate the maximum scenic score of all trees.

 The tricky part is to calculate the viewing distances in an efficient way, I'll try my best to explain the idea.